 I took my first picture of a homeless family living on a busy street in downtown Bogota, Colombia over 40 years ago where I was a Peace Corps Volunteer.
 I remember thinking how glad I was that my country didn't have poverty as bad as that.
-I never would have dreamed that the number of people on our nation's streets who were homeless would grow so dramatically in the decades to come.
+I never would have dreamed that the number of homeless people on our nation's streets was much higher than I thought and would grow dramatically in the decades to come.

 I became a "street photographer" in Colombia because I wanted to record the lives and customs of its people.
 After two years working in rural community development I left Colombia with an increased awareness of the plight of the poor and the need for greater social justice.
 Returning to the states I got a masters degree in social work and spent the next 30 years working in non-profit organizations as a community organizer, social worker, program administrator and information systems manager.

-Nearing retirement, my encounters with the homeless on South Broadway of Los Angeles resurrected my interest in street photography and I hope that my pictures can educate and involve members of the public into doing more to help the homeless.
+Nearing retirement, my encounters with the homeless on South Broadway of Los Angeles resurrected my interest in street photography and the homeless.
+I hope that my photography can educate and involve members of the public into doing more to help.

 To license this work for editorial, creative, or other uses, click on the OZMO logo above.